-Zebra finch (Taeniopygia guttata)
+Zebra finch (Taeniopygia guttata) Baiyungu name: Nyiramurru

 Body length 10cm

 Grey body with a waxy red bill.
 The zebra finch travels in groups, and its white-barred tail is conspicuous on fleeing and alighting in shrubs.
 The species has a distinct peeping call.